Candle-Electric/VMU_Development_Beginners-Tutorial/Lesson_4/README.md

 	ld b
 		; 0

 This is a simple example though, since it makes use of neither the Remainder nor the Full 16-Bit Combined Dividend Value.
-An 8-Bit Number can span from 0 to 255.
+An 8-Bit Number can span from 0 to 255 (think of Pac-Man's Famous Level 256 after that count overflows.).
 So, an example 16-Bit Number would be 302.
 Let's divide it by 3, since we will then have a remainder.
 We'll need to convert our Base-10 Numbers into Binary to do so, either via a handy converter online or by hand like this:

 	256 | + 0 + 0 + 32 + 0 + 8 + 4 + 2 + 0
  	______________________________________